Admissions Question & Answer

 in the fall?

-A: Students who have been offered admission to the University are given until May 1, to accept the offer.
+A: Students who have been offered admission to the University are given until May 1, to accept the offer with the exception of the 4 year BSN program.
 Students indicate their intention to attend by sending a non-refundable deposit of $100 to the Admissions Office.
+Students who have been accepted to the 4 year BSN program need to submit their non-refundable deposit of $100 to reserve their seat in the class.
 On receipt of this deposit, the university will mail the student information about on-campus housing and the student's name will be submitted to the Orientation office.

 Q: What do I need to transfer into Clarion?